-The Anatomical Museum is open to the public on select days only.
+The Anatomical Museum is open to the public on the following days only.
 Entry is FREE and there is no need to book ahead.
 Our Open Days are very popular and, due to fire and health & safety restrictions in the museum, a queuing system for entry will be in operation at busy times.
-At all other times the museum is a study space for medical students and there is no visitor access.

 What is on display?

 The museum holds human remains prepared for teaching anatomy since the 1700s as well as zoology specimens, phrenology busts and masks, sculptures, artworks and models created to teach anatomy in the 19th and early 20th centuries.
 The museum is also the location of the skeleton of murderer William Burke who, along with his accomplice William Hare, supplied the anatomy lecturer Dr Robert Knox with bodies for dissection at his anatomy school in Surgeon’s Square in the 1820s.
 On the 1st floor leading up to the museum there are two asian elephant skeletons and a jawbone collected from a whale stranded on the beach at Longniddry near Edinburgh in 1869.